rdiazrovira/demo/README.md

 In your GoPath, create an “example/app” directory.

-In the “app” directory, create a “main.go”.
+In the "example/app" directory, create a new file named “main.go”, and paste the following code into it:

 ```go
 package main